developerY/BasePro/core/README.md

     - **entity/**: Holds the entity definitions for the Room database, defining the schema.
     - **dao/**: Contains DAO interfaces with methods to access and modify the database.
     - **converter/**: If needed, this is where you would put converters for custom types that Room cannot directly store (e.g., `DateConverter`).
-    - `BaseProDB.kt`: Sets up the Room database, connecting entities and DAOs.
+    - `BikeProDB.kt`: Sets up the Room database, connecting entities and DAOs.

 ### Advantages of This Approach